w4ester/cyber-uxcellence/site_overview_email.md

 ## Next Steps

-1. Please review the demo site at your convenience
+1. Please review the demo site and look forward to connecting today for our virtual meeting.
 2. Note any feedback or changes you'd like to see
-3. Let me know if you'd like to schedule a brief demo walkthrough
-4. Confirm we're on track for our April 4 final review
+3. Confirming we're on track for our April 4 final review

-I look forward to your feedback and am available to answer any questions you might have.

-Best regards,
+Best,

 Will